chhaya-jay-56/Net-Shade/README.md

 structre like this

 Net-Shade-main/
-└── Net-Shade-main/ ( select this folder when you load unpacked )
+└── Net-Shade-main/      ← select this folder when loading unpacked
     ├── manifest.json
     ├── content.js
     ├── background.js
     ├── popup.html
-    ├── popup.js
+    └── popup.js

 ## 🔗 here is YT tutorial if you occur any problem